DePaul University Research Services > Pre-Award Services > Proposal Development > Budget Guidelines

 A separate detailed budget for each subaward/subcontracting organization is usually also included in a proposal, as is an official endorsement letter signed by the authorized institutional representative of the partner institution approving the proposed subcontract/subaward scope of work/budget.

-DePaul typically defines capital equipment as equipment or furniture having a unit cost of more than $5,000 and a useful life of at least one year.
-Items with an acquisition cost of less than $5K are typically considered supplies.
-Most agencies have proposal guidelines that specify the amount of detail needed for budgets that include equipment.
+DePaul defines capital equipment as equipment or furniture having a unit cost of more than $10,000 and a useful life of at least one year.
+Items with an acquisition cost of less than $10,000 are typically considered supplies.
+Funding agencies may require a quote when budgeting for capital equipment.

-This category includes most expendable items and expenses necessary to carry out a grant that can be directly allocated to a project, such as lab supplies, books, chemicals, glassware, non-capital equipment less than $5,000, etc.
+This category includes most expendable items and expenses necessary to carry out a grant that can be directly allocated to a project, such as lab supplies , chemicals, glassware, and non-capital equipment less than $10,000.

-Office supplies, such as printer paper, ink, toner, pens, pencils, etc., to sponsored projects may not be allowable charges on federal grant submissions as these costs are considered part of indirect charges (see Uniform Guidance).
+Office supplies, such as printer paper, ink, toner, pens, and pencils, may not be allowable charges on federal grant submissions as these costs are considered part of indirect charges (see Uniform Guidance).

 Detail other cost that do not necessarily fit into one of the other above referenced categories in an "other" or "miscellaneous" expense category.